Project management

 5. Insist that all plans go through at least three review levels before starting work.
 Review weeds out and filters innovation.
 More levels will do it faster, but three is adequate, particularly if they are protected from exposure to the enthusiasm of innovator.
 Insist on only written proposals.

-6. Optimize each component to ensure that each, separately, be as near perfect as possible: This leads to a wealth of “sacred” specifications which will be supported in the mind of the creative man by the early “believe teacher” training.
+6. Optimise each component to ensure that each, separately, be as near perfect as possible: This leads to a wealth of “sacred” specifications which will be supported in the mind of the creative man by the early “believe teacher” training.
 He will the reject any pressure to depart from his specifications.

 7. Centralize as many functions as possible: This creates more review levels and cuts down on direct contact between people.